-Healthy habits are the best way to avoid disease, prolong life, and live more happily.
+Healthy habits are the best way to avoid disease, prolong your life, and live more happily.
+But in the chaos of a woman’s daily life, healthy living may take back seat to chores, work, busy schedules, and more.
 Take these simple steps toward a longer, healthier life.

+Eating a balanced diet starts with avoiding unhealthy foods.
 Packaged and processed foods are often full of sugar, salt, unhealthy fats, and calories.
-Avoid the fake stuff, and opt for the good stuff:
+Avoid the fake stuff, and opt for the good stuff, such as:

 - fresh fruits and vegetables